duneanalytics/spellbook/README.md

 Navigate to the abstraction repo within your CLI (Command line interface).
 ```
-cd user\directory\github\abstractions
+cd user\directory\github\spellbook
-#change this to whereever abstractions are stored locally on your machine
+#change this to whereever spellbook are stored locally on your machine
 ```
 Use the pipfile to create a pipenv.
 ```